 "Senate panel grills N.C. judicial choice; Boyle's civil rights record and number of higher reversals at issue": The Charlotte Observer contains this article today.

 The News & Observer of Raleigh, North Carolina reports today that "Boyle defends rights rulings; Judge finally gets hearing for post."

 The Winston-Salem Journal reports that "Senators ask Boyle about his record; Federal judge gets a confirmation hearing after waiting 14 years."

 And The Washington Times reports that "Judicial pick Boyle gets hearing after 4-year wait."

-that begins, "Authorities are expected to announce a $50,000 reward today in their investigation into the killing of federal Judge Joan Lefkow's husband and mother."
+"$50,000 offered for Lefkow leads": The Chicago Sun-Times today contains an article that begins, "Authorities are expected to announce a $50,000 reward today in their investigation into the killing of federal Judge Joan Lefkow's husband and mother."

 The Chicago Tribune today contains articles headlined "Hale calls murders 'heinous'; Police quiz supporters; hate groups regard him as living martyr" and "Friends, strangers write words from the heart."
 In addition, columnist John Kass has an essay entitled "You be the judge of Schakowsky's true intentions."

 The Los Angeles Times reports that "Agents Target Followers of Supremacist; Investigators release sketches of two men wanted for questioning in the Chicago slayings of a federal judge's husband and mother."